Hardovskyi/SecurityDevice/README.md

 `java SecurityDevice`

-In oerder to run `testrandom.java` you perform the same steps.
 **Type in digits one by one pressing enter in order to try to lock or unlock the device.**

+In order to run `testrandom.java` you perform the same steps.

 # Who do I talk to?
 Email dskvyrskyi@hawk.iit.edu